SondosAlaaeldin/Auto-Scoring-Project/README.md

 To quantify how well a response preserves the meaning of the stimulus, I used a Sentence-BERT model (`all-MiniLM-L6-v2`).
 Both the stimulus and response are encoded into dense vector representations, and **cosine similarity** is computed between them.

-This allows the system to move beyond surface-level matching and capture **semantic equivalence**, even in the presence of paraphrasing or structural variation.
+and i chose this model because it allows the system to move beyond surface-level matching and capture **semantic equivalence**, even in the presence of paraphrasing or structural variation.

 ---